-Visit Marrakesh: the good, the bad, and the ugly
+Visit Marrakesh: The Good, the Bad, and the Ugly

-In this guide I’ll show you the good, the bad and the ugly of this city full of contrasts.
+In this guide I’ll show you the good, the bad and the ugly of this magical and chaotic city full of contrasts.

 Dreaming of visiting Marrakesh

 And so it was.
 I’m all about traveling solo, but I was a bit skeptical after all the warnings I’ve read online.
-“Women on their own could be attacked”, “don’t show your knees”, “wear a fake wedding ring to dissuade men”, “don’t make eye contact with anyone”… It felt like I was going back to the middle ages!
-I was living in London at that moment and I managed to convince two of my friends to join, so I felt much more confident.
+“Women on their own could be attacked”, “don’t show your knees”, “wear a fake wedding ring to dissuade men”, “don’t make eye contact with anyone”… It felt like every women with an online-written opinion was saying that it’d be a trip to the Stone Age.
+But I managed to convince two of my friends to join, so I felt much more confident.

 Ben Youssef Madrasa Marrakesh, Morocco - Experiencing the Globe